 CRD 530 Community Services Management (3) or advanced inquiry course (3)

 CRD 552 Critical Issues (3)

 CRD 555 Theoretical Perspectives in Community Development (3)

 CRD 569 Advanced Tourism and Recreation Studies (3)

 Completion of the master's degree program in community resources and development requires two years of study on average.
 Students may select a thesis or applied project.
 Advising and direction in both options are under the direct supervision of an assigned faculty member.

 The thesis option is a research-oriented program and is recommended for students planning to continue graduate studies beyond the master's degree.
-Students in the thesis option will take an advanced inquiry course, and they will take three credit hours of elective coursework.
-The thesis option must be defended in an oral examination before a supervisory committee of at least three faculty members, one of whom will reside in another department..
+Students in the thesis option take an advanced inquiry course, and they take three credit hours of elective coursework.
+The thesis option must be defended in an oral examination before a supervisory committee of at least three faculty members, one of whom resides in another department.

 The applied project is intended for students seeking additional knowledge and expertise relevant to professional career development.
 Students in the applied project option take CRD 530 as part of their core coursework and take nine credit hours of electives.